Qballjos/portainer_templates/README.md

    ## Supplimental Setup Notes

-   1. Commands for Mapping a Network Share (after installing the CFIS Utilities)
+   1. Commands for Mapping a Network Share (after installing the CFIS Utilities) - Please note: This is from some old notes of mine, and it will probably need to be reviewed to be sure it's within best practices

    * sudo mkdir /mnt/*Folder Name on your Ubuntu System*
    * sudo chown -R nobody:nogroup /mnt/*Folder Name on your Ubuntu System*